 Custom initialization is generally accomplished by inserting additional statements after the call to finitialize().
-These statements often have the effect of changing one or more state variables, i.e. variables associated with differential equations, such as gating states, membrane potential, chemical kinetic states, and ion concentrations in accumulation models.
-This invalidates the initialization of the variable time step integrator, making it necessary to call cvode.re\init() to notify the variable step integrator that its copy of the initial states needs to be updated.
-If instead fixed step integration is being used, the fcurrent() function should be called; this makes the values of conductances and currents consistent with the new states.
+These statements often have the effect of changing one or more state variables, i.e. variables associated with differential equations, such as gating states, membrane potential, chemical kinetic states, or ion concentrations in accumulation models.
+This invalidates the initialization of the variable time step integrator, making it necessary to call cvode.re_init() to notify the variable step integrator that its copy of the initial states needs to be updated.
+If instead fixed step integration is being used, fcurrent() should be called to make the values of conductances and currents consistent with the new states.
 Changing state variables after calling finitialize() can also cause incorrect values to be stored as the first element of recorded vectors.
-Adding frecord\init() to the end of init() prevents this.
+Adding frecord_init() to the end of init() prevents this.